itabulous/slate/source/index.html.md

 # Introduction

 Welcome to Ledge Link!
 Here you will find information on how to integrate with and use the Link API.
-We've tried to make this documentation as straightforward as possible and provide clear example code, but please [drop us a line with any questions](mailto:developer@ledge.me).
+We've tried to make this documentation as straightforward as possible and provide clear example code, but please [drop us a line](mailto:developer@ledge.me) with any questions you may have.
 If you're planning to use our API in production, you should take a look at our [privacy policy](https://ledge.me/link/privacy).

 Ledge Link makes it easy to connect your mobile app users with loans from our network of partners and generate revenue whenever a user receives a loan through your branded offer portal.

-Link is the first natively mobile loan affiliate network, allowing you to introduce loan discovery as a seamless extension of your existing mobile user experience.
+Link is the first natively mobile loan affiliate network, enabling you to introduce loan discovery as a seamless extension of your existing mobile user experience.
 Link also makes it easy for you to share existing data about your users in a complaint, opt-in fashion to dramatically streamline the loan discovery process.

 As a developer, you can integrate Link via the REST API or through our SDKs (available for [Android](https://ledge.me/link/android) and [iOS](https://ledge.me/link/ios).
 The Link SDKs include drop-in native modules that handle all data capture, input validation, and required disclosures for processing offers and/or applications.
 These modules can be easily customized to match your brand, with global config values for modifying fonts, colors, and other stylistic elements.